Vietnam.vn - Nền tảng quảng bá Việt Nam

 Countless eclipse viewing events were held at bars, stadiums, fairgrounds and parks in many US states.
 In Niagara Falls, people watched the eclipse next to the falls with hundreds of people dressed as the Sun.

 The total eclipse lasts up to four and a half minutes depending on where you are.
 Some stars twinkle at midday as dusk falls suddenly, causing temperatures to drop.
-The eclipse also causes some birds and other wildlife to go quiet at times.
+The eclipse also causes some birds and other wildlife to sometimes go silent.

-Eclipse fans have been travelling in hopes of catching a glimpse of the phenomenon along a central swath that stretches 4,000 kilometres from Mexico's Pacific Coast through Texas and across 14 other US states to Canada.
+Eclipse fans have been traveling in hopes of seeing the phenomenon along a central swath that stretches 4,000km from Mexico's Pacific Coast through Texas and across 14 other US states to Canada.
 The moon's shadow is said to leave the North American mainland in Newfoundland.

 Lourdes Corro, 43, said she had traveled 10 hours by car to get to the city of Mazatlan to attend the event considered by many to be one of nature's greatest wonders.

-“The last solar eclipse I witnessed was when I was nine years old,” said Ms. Corro.
+“The last solar eclipse I witnessed was when I was 9 years old,” said Ms. Corro.

-However, unfavorable weather conditions also affected eclipse viewing in some US states.
+However, unfavorable weather also affected eclipse viewing in some US states.

 About 32 million Americans live within the central band of the total eclipse.
 Federal officials estimate that an additional 5 million tourists will travel to major cities to view the eclipse.